Jane Addams: Legacy

-Remembrances
+Tributes

 Jane Addams Hull-House Museum in 2006.
 The museum is located in and preserves the first building from which the Addams settlement took its name, Hull House, and a related community structure.
 Additional settlement facilities, which over-time grew up around the house, were removed in the 1960s for development of the campus of the University of Illinois Chicago.

 On December 10, 2007, Illinois celebrated the first annual Jane Addams Day.
 Jane Addams Day was initiated by a dedicated school teacher from Dongola, Illinois, assisted by the Illinois Division of the American Association of University Women (AAUW).
 Chicago activist Jan Lisa Huttner traveled throughout Illinois as Director of International Relations for AAUW-Illinois to help publicize the date, and later gave annual presentations about Jane Addams Day in costume as Jane Addams.
 In 2010, Huttner appeared as Jane Addams at a 150th Birthday Party sponsored by Rockford University (Jane Addams' alma mater), and in 2011, she appeared as Jane Addams at an event sponsored by the Chicago Park District.

 There is a Jane Addams Memorial Park located near Navy Pier in Chicago.
 A six-piece sculptural grouping honoring Addams by Louise Bourgeois called "Helping Hands" was originally installed in 1993 at Addams Memorial Park.
 However, they were "relocated to Chicago Women's Park and Gardens" in 2011 after being vandalized.
 The Jane Addams memorial sculpture was Chicago's first major artwork to honor an important woman.
 In 2007, the state of Illinois renamed the Northwest Tollway as the Jane Addams Memorial Tollway.
 Hull House buildings were mostly demolished for the establishment of the campus of the University of Illinois at Chicago in 1963, or relocated.
 The Hull residence itself and a related building are preserved as a museum and monument to Jane Addams.

 The Jane Addams College of Social Work is a professional school at the University of Illinois at Chicago.
 Jane Addams Business Careers Center is a high school in Cleveland, Ohio.
-Jane Addams High School For Academic Careers is a high school in The Bronx, NY.
+Jane Addams High School For Academic Careers is a high school in The Bronx, New York.
 Jane Addams House is a residence hall built in 1936 at Connecticut College.
+In Moline, Illinois and the northwest suburb of Chicago in Palatine, Illinois, there are Jane Addams elementary schools named in her honor.

 In 1973, Jane Addams was inducted into the National Women's Hall of Fame.
 In 2008 Jane Addams was inducted into the Chicago Gay and Lesbian Hall of Fame.
 Addams was inducted into the Chicago Literary Hall of Fame in 2012.
 Also, in 2012 she was inducted into the Legacy Walk, an outdoor public display which celebrates LGBTQ history and people.
 In 2014, Jane Addams was one of the first 20 honorees awarded a 3-foot x 3-foot bronze plaque on San Francisco's Rainbow Honor Walk (www.rainbowhonorwalk.org) paying tribute to LGBT heroes and heroines.
 In 2015, Addams was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.